 Heat your skillet, season your chicken and you’ll be on your way.

 Season your chicken with a little olive oil, which will help the seasoning stick and keep your chicken from sticking in the pan.
-Add a sprinkle of Italian seasoning, garlic powder, and salt and pepper.
+Add a sprinkle of Italian seasoning, garlic powder, a sprinkle of salt and freshly ground black pepper.

 You may have seen balsamic glaze in the grocery store.
 It is pricey, friends and you don’t need it.